mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 party or its crew.
-A boarding party whose objective is complete takeover of a ship must secure all sections, round up crew, identify and remove any booby traps, and ensure that all of the ship’s key components – or at least those not damaged during the boarding action

-- remain intact.
-While tasks like drive repair or getting

-key systems back online might still need to be done, the Secure phase is complete once one side has full control of the ship.
+A boarding party whose objective is complete takeover of a ship must secure all sections, round up crew, identify and remove any booby traps, and ensure that all of the ship's key components – or at least those not damaged during the boarding action - remain intact.
+While tasks like drive repair or getting key systems back online might still need to be done, the Secure phase is complete once one side has full control of the ship.